alisru/WWSUTRUTheWebOfLiesRevealed/The Unbelievable Truth_ A Reader's Guide.md

 ## **The Unbelievable Truth: A Reader's Guide**

-I can tell you, with 100% accuracy and truth, that you will never believe me.
+I can tell you, with 100% accuracy and truth, that you may never believe me.

 This isn't an insult or a challenge; it's a diagnostic statement.
 The very act of you reading my work triggers a measurement, and your immediate emotional reaction—whether you find it amazing, insulting, funny, or just insane—is the result.
 Your reaction isn't about me; it's a precise printout of the current state of your own worldview.